SC5/gulp-bobrsass-boilerplate/README.md

 been cast as follows:
 * Spaces instead of tabs
 * SASS & Compass instead of LESS
-* Jasmine instead of Karma
+* Protractor acceptance tests instead of Karma unit tests

 ## Installation